Table of Contents

 You may struggle to express your emotions directly, but you do need and want someone to understand you and consider your feelings.
 If you are an INTP or INTJ, you may have an unconscious expectation that your partner can read your subtle emotional signals.
 When you are upset, exhausted, etc., you hope that they pick that up and adjust their expectations of you accordingly.
 When they do not, you may feel hurt or even express your anger in a passive-aggressive way.

-Some People Assume Highly Intelligent People Don’t Care
+Some People Assume Highly Rational and Highly Intelligent People Don’t Care

-As a highly intelligent, person, when you are pondering a question or solving a problem, you can become hyper-focused and detach yourself from others.
+As a highly rational, highly intelligent person, when you are pondering a question or solving a problem, you can become hyper-focused and detach yourself from others.
 During these times, you may choose to isolate yourself, but that does not mean you don’t care about others.
 You still care about and love your loved ones as much as you always do, you may appear distant for a while.

 Most highly intelligent people, unless they have psychopathic tendencies, are humanitarians at heart.
 They care deeply about people around them, and more so, more significant issues in the world.
 Therefore, they always meticulously consider all angles and do what is best for all regardless of their selfish interest.
 The irony is the while the highly intelligent person is trying to solve the world’s or the community’s problems, people think of them as uncaring.